Óscar Freire: Rabobank (2003–2011)

 In 2003, Freire moved to Rabobank, where in his first season he won six races.

-In 2004 he won Milan–San Remo, Trofeo Luis Puig, a stage and second place overall in Tirreno–Adriatico, a stage in the Vuelta a España and for the third time, and the second time in Verona, the world championship.
+In 2004 he won Milan–San Remo, Trofeo Luis Puig, a stage and second place overall in Tirreno–Adriatico, a stage in the Vuelta a España and for the third time, and the second time in Verona, the world championship road race.

 He started 2005 winning three stages, the points classification and the yellow jersey at Tirreno–Adriatico, as well as the Brabantse Pijl, Trofeo Alcúdia and Trofeo Mallorca, all before the end of March.
 His season was then cut short by a saddle sore.

 In 2006, Freire won his second consecutive Brabantse Pijl.
 His stage 3 win at Tirreno–Adriatico allowed him to lead for two days.
 At the Tour de Suisse, he survived an early break of four riders to win alone on stage 7.
 Freire won the fifth and ninth stages in the 2006 Tour de France and was contesting the points classification when he retired due to illness.
 During stage twelve, he was in a breakaway with three others.
 Freire's career has been blighted with injury and lay-offs.
 He had back problems, saddle sores and neck problems.

 When Yaroslav Popovych, riding for the Discovery Channel Pro Cycling Team, rode away for victory, rumours spread that Freire had been ordered by Rabobank not to ride for the victory, to secure help from the Discovery Team in the mountains.
 Although rumours were denied by both teams, Freire was upset after the stage.
 Freire continued his successful year by winning the Vattenfall Cyclassics ahead of German favourite Erik Zabel.
 Freire had half of Rabobank's victories in 2006.
 His season was cut short by neck and spinal injuries, forcing him to miss the Vuelta a España and world championship.

 Freire re-signed for Rabobank in late 2006 until the end of 2008, rejecting Saunier Duval–Prodir.